KQM-git/TCL/characters/hydro/mona.md

 {% tab title="Illusory Torrent" %}
 **Alternate Sprint**
 Mona cloaks herself within the water’s flow, consuming Stamina to move rapidly.
-Her alternate sprint has the same iframe as other characters' normal sprint.
+* Her alternate sprint has the same iframes as other characters' normal sprint.

 * When under the effect of **Illusory Torrent**, Mona can sprint on water.
 * Applies Hydro aura to nearby opponents when she reappears.